Molonglo Valley

-Molonglo Valley is one of the nineteen districts of the Australian Capital Territory used in land administration, and the only district that was not created in 1966.
-The district is subdivided into divisions (suburbs), sections and blocks and is the newest district of Canberra, the capital city of Australia.
+Molonglo Valley is a district in the Australian Capital Territory in Australia.
+The district is subdivided into divisions (suburbs), sections and blocks and is the newest district of the ACT.
 The district is planned to consist of thirteen suburbs, planned to contain 33,000 dwellings, with an expected population of between 50,000 and 73,000.
 To be developed in three stages over more than ten years, the district will contain a principal town centre and a secondary group centre, with residential suburbs located to the south and north of the Molonglo River; located to the west of Lake Burley Griffin.

 The name Molonglo is derived from an Aboriginal expression meaning "the sound of thunder".